 The practice had processes in place to ensure staff were supported to develop and continuously improve.
-Appraisals were carried out yearly for all staff.
+Appraisals were planned to be carried out yearly for all staff.
 This process included setting objectives and highlighting areas for development.
-We reviewed staff appraisals and saw they supported learning outcomes.
+We reviewed staff appraisals that had been completed and saw they supported learning outcomes.
 Training such as safeguarding, infection control and life support was arranged centrally for all staff.
 Other training opportunities were available for staff and this was identified through the appraisal process and staff discussion, staff could also request if they desired any additional training.